mase1981/uc-intg-skyq/README.md

 ## Features

-This integration provides comprehensive control of your SkyQ satellite boxes directly from your Unfolded Circle Remote, with automatic multi-device detection and full remote functionality.
+This integration provides control of your SkyQ satellite boxes directly from your Unfolded Circle Remote, with automatic multi-device detection and full remote functionality.

+***NOTE:*** This integration was built "Blindly", meaning i do not own a SkyQ device nor able to properly test this integration, i built it using a Simulator script developed to replicate a SkyQ device.
+If this integration is missing a button or some buttons do not work you must do two things:

+1. Install Python and run the discovery script (skyq-discovery.py) against your SkyQ device.
+(Machine and SkyQ device must be on same network).
+2. Provide the output json file as well as logs and be very verbose to the issue.

 ### 📺 **Multi-Device Support**